Interview Thank You Note Example With Follow-Up Information

 I very much enjoyed speaking with you about the opportunity to work with your company in the role of sales executive.
-My experience in sales and management seem to be a good match for the position you described.
-The organization of your sales teams is forward thinking, and I believe, one where I could contribute a great deal.
+My experience in sales and management seems to be a good match for the position you described.
+The organization of your sales teams is forward-thinking, and I believe, one where I could contribute a great deal.

 Thank you for taking the time to speak with me.
 If you have any additional questions, please feel free to contact me.
 I look forward to hearing from you about this position.